 Our experienced Denver family lawyers have assisted with the valuation and division of many different property types all over Colorado, including:

 - The primary marital residence

 - Rental Properties

 - Subdivisions and undeveloped land

 - Property affected by endangered species concerns or environmental issues

 We can also handle properties in other states and countries.

 How Will My Real Estate Be Affected By Divorce?

 If the two of you must divide real estate, the simplest method may be to sell the property.
-Our attorneys can help you calculate things like appreciation or depreciation adjustments to anticipate what the actual value you receive will be, after taxes and real estate commissions or other selling costs.
+Our skilled property division lawyers in Denver can help you calculate things like appreciation or depreciation adjustments to anticipate what the actual value you receive will be, after taxes and real estate commissions or other selling costs.
 Our attorneys can also discuss the pros and cons of selling in connection with the divorce or keeping the real estate and selling later.
 It is not automatic that real estate must be sold in a divorce.

-We will sit down with you to discuss your goals for marital property division and determine how we can meet as many of those goals as possible.
-We are excellent negotiators and are frequently able to work with you, your spouse and his or her attorney to find a settlement you can both agree to.
-Our goal is to complete your property division with a minimum of stress and maximum benefit to you.
+At Hogan Omidi PC, we will sit down with you to discuss your goals for the marital property division and determine how we can meet as many of those goals as possible.
+We are excellent negotiators and can frequently work with you, your spouse, and his or her Denver divorce mediation attorney to find a settlement you can agree to.
+We aim to complete your property division with minimal stress and maximum benefit.
 If the two of you cannot reach an agreement, we are skilled trial lawyers and are prepared to take your case to court.